Skip to main content

 Link the tenant

 Search for the tenant in the Tenants field and select them.
-If the tenant doesn’t exist yet, create their record first under Tenants in the sidebar.
+If the tenant doesn’t exist yet, you can create a new tenant from within the job and assign it to the address so they are automatically selected on future jobs or previous jobs as the current tenants.

 5